 There are occasions whereby disempowerment is a legitimate action in a leadership context.
 An organisational transition is one example.
 Things need to change in the big picture, which means many small changes across the board.
 But disempowerment as a culture – meaning, the organisational norm – is a form of control.
 A controlling culture seeks to manage both results and all aspects of the process that produces those results.
 People are encouraged to ‘do’ instead of ‘think’.
-There are occasions this is healthy to ensure thinking and talking don’t replace acting, but often times the control of the process quashes individuality and creativity.
+There are occasions this is healthy to ensure thinking and talking don’t replace acting, but oftentimes the control of the process quashes individuality and creativity.
 The system masters the people, instead of serving them.

 Empowerment, then, is the opposite of control.
-The greater the level of empowerment, the smaller the presence of controlling leadership and management.
+The greater the culture of empowerment, the smaller the presence of controlling leadership and management.
 Empowerment generates increased organisational creativity and thinking.
 Both of these can be threats to the status quo, but growth only comes from doing what hasn’t been done before.

 When alternative opinions or creativity are stifled, growth is restricted.
 You may see an increase in adherence – a following of the rules, which perpetuates the controlling culture.
 But obedience is not the same as growth.
 Peoples abilities grow through the employment of their talents, and all that they bring to an organisation.
 So how do we manage the tension between much-needed guidelines and making space for people to wholeheartedly bring themselves into our organisation?